 Chances are you can still retrieve your precious data you thought you could lost forever.
 When you encountered disasters like scenarios device damaged, system crash, locked screen, black screen, and virus attack, you still have chance to get access your damaged device and get your files back.
 A special Android Data Recovery (damaged device) gives you the ability to rescue your personal data.

 How to retrieve data from Android device without USB debugging?

 Step 1.
 Install and run Broken Android Data Recovery

 To get started, download this broken Android data recovery, install and launch it on your computer.
-From the all the toolkits on the primary window, select “Recover” option to recover data from your phone.
+From all the toolkits on the primary window, select the “Data Recovery” option to recover data from your phone.

 Connect your Samsung phone which is unable to open the USB debug, by using a USB cable.
 Then choose “Recover Data from Android” from the program’s screen.

 Step 2.
 Select type of files to scan

 You need to choose the type of files you need to recover, including contacts, messaging, call history, WhatsApp messages & attachments, gallery, audio, video and documents.
 You can simply check Select all if you want backup all data on your broken Samsung Galaxy phone.

 Step 3.
 Choose what’s the matter of your device

 In this step, the program will request to know exactly what is wrong with your Android device.
 Since the USB debugging mode failed, select the first “Touch cannot be used or cannot enter the system”.
 As for broken screen, you’re recommended the second choice “Black screen (or the screen is broken)” to proceed.